HOW TO TAKE CARE OF YOUR HyperSoft™ TENCEL SHEETS?

 - Avoid direct sunlight exposure as it will damage the fibers and make the colour off

-- Singapore night could be windy, so wash and hang the sheets to dry over night will be ideal.
+- Malaysia night could be windy, so wash and hang the sheets to dry over night will be ideal.
 You can collect the sheet and make up the bed in the morning

 - Iron at low temperature if needed